polterguy/magic/backend/files/misc/common-startup-files/default-files/create-ai-chatbot.md

    - Ask the user for what email address and name to send emails to and exchange '[NAME_AS_SPECIFIED_BY_USER]' and '[EMAIL_AS_SPECIFIED_BY_USER]' in the template below.
    - Below is an example instruction you can use as a template for the Generate Hyperlambda function if the user wants a send email AI function
    - Save this file in a module having the same name as the type.
 Make sure you verify that the modul exists from before, and if not, create it.
+4. Inform the user that he needs to vectorize the type before the AI function can be used, and offer the user to vectorize the type.

 ```markdown
 Executable Hyperlambda file that sends an email.
 It takes the following arguments.